aws-samples/eks-workshop-v2/website/docs/fundamentals/fargate/scaling.md

 sidebar_position: 30
 ---

 Another benefit of Fargate is the simplified horizontal scaling model it offers.
-When using EC2 for compute, scaling pods involves considering how not only the pods will scale but also the underlying compute.
-Because Fargate abstracts away the underlying compute you only need to be concerned with scaling pods themselves.
+When using EC2 for compute, scaling Pods involves considering how not only the Pods will scale but also the underlying compute.
+Because Fargate abstracts away the underlying compute you only need to be concerned with scaling Pods themselves.

-The examples we've looked at so far have only used a single pod replica.
+The examples we've looked at so far have only used a single Pod replica.
 What happens if we scale this out horizontally as we would typically expect in a real life scenario?
 Lets scale up the `checkout` service and find out:

 ```kustomization
 fundamentals/fargate/scaling/deployment.yaml